Sameerkash/FoodMagic/README.md

 If you wish to contribute to this repository, please fork the repository, make your chnages on a new branch and make a pull request.

 To View AR scenes, please ensure you have Google AR core services enabled on your phone.

+The initial build and install will take a few minutes as all of the AR model are assets in the app.
+There's currently an issue #17 trying to improve it to be remote, which wasn't possible due to Scenform's deprecation.
+If in the future there is a flutter AR core plugin using the latest AR core package, the app's AR performace can be improved.

 **Setup AppWrite (version 0.8.0 required)**